Studies on Carrollian Quantum Field Theories: Discussion

 \subsection{Future perspective}

 Now that we have some understanding of Carrollian quantum field theories, it shall be interesting to extend our study to the case of conformal field theories.
 Some progress in this direction has already been made \cite{Chen:2024voz} but their work has mainly been focused on the scalar field theories.
 It shall be interesting to see if we can extend those results to gauge and massless fermionic fields.
 Conformal field theories are important if we wish to establish the holographic connection to the gravity in asymptotically flat spacetime.
+Our findings have implications for flat space holography, as a holographic dual theory should fundamentally be a quantum field theory.
 Carrollian conformal field theories are also important from integrability point of view because they exhibit invariance under infinite number of conformal symmetries (at least classically) which makes them a possible candidate for an integrable field theory.
 It is instructive to note here that some Carrollian field theories models exhibit integrability in $d=2$ dimensions \cite{Fuentealba:2017omf} but it remains to be seen if they exhibit integrability in higher dimension. \\[3pt]